rachelbeery/dsc-phase-4-project/README.md

 * **Your Jupyter Notebook should demonstrate an iterative approach to modeling.** This means that you begin with a basic model, evaluate it, and then provide justification for and proceed to a new model.
 This is a great way to add narrative structure to your notebook, especially if you compare model performance across each iteration.

-* **You must choose and implement an appropriate validation strategy.** This is one of the trickiest parts of machine learning models, especially for models that don't lend themselves easily to traditional cross-validation (e.g. time series & recommendation systems).

 ## Getting Started

-Create a new repository for your project to get started.
-We recommend structuring your project repository similar to the structure in [the Phase 1 Project Template](https://github.com/learn-co-curriculum/dsc-project-template).
-You can do this either by creating a new fork of that repository to work in or by building a new repository from scratch that mimics that structure.

 ## Project Submission and Review

-Review the "Project Submission & Review" page in the "Milestones Instructions" topic to learn how to submit your project and how it will be reviewed.
-Your project must pass review for you to progress to the next Phase.

 ## Summary

-This project is your chance to show off your data science prowess with some advanced machine learning algorithms.
-Now that you've gone through all of the core course content, we're excited to see what you are able to do!